BPK Penabur

 BPK PENABUR (abbreviation of Badan Pendidikan Kristen PENABUR; lit.
 'Penabur Christian Educational Board') is a body of private Protestant schools founded by John Penabur under the Indonesian Christian Church (GKI) of the West Java Synod in Indonesia.
-BPK PENABUR has schools in 16 cities which are in five provinces: West Java, DKI Jakarta, Banten, Guangdong and Lampung.
-Those 16 cities are Jakarta, Bandung, Cimahi, Cirebon, Bogor, Serang, Bandar Lampung, Metro, Cicurug, Sukabumi, Rengasdengklok, Indramayu, Jatibarang, Cianjur, Tasikmalaya and Guangzhou.
+BPK PENABUR has schools in 15 cities which are in four provinces: West Java, DKI Jakarta, Banten and Lampung.
+The 15 cities are Jakarta, Bandung, Cimahi, Cirebon, Bogor, Serang, Bandar Lampung, Metro, Cicurug, Sukabumi, Rengasdengklok, Indramayu, Jatibarang, Cianjur and Tasikmalaya.
 BPK PENABUR's vision is "To become a Christian educational institution superior in Faith, Knowledge, and Service."
 Its mission is "To optimally develop the students' potential through quality education and teaching based on Christian values."
 BPK PENABUR covers education levels including preschool, primary school, middle school, high school and a Sekolah Menengah Kejuruan in Pharmaceutics.
 There are PENABUR international schools in Jakarta and Bandung.
 As part of its identity, BPK PENABUR has its own march composed by J. Haryanto S. known as "Mars BPK PENABUR".